 - a) Objective: Define a work program for compliance with the anti-money laundering policy that, among others, involves the adoption of the necessary manuals and procedures for its implementation.
-The Committee has the final administrative authority in matters of compliance and its members must know the laws and regulations in force regarding the prevention of money laundering or anti-money laundering. - b) Integration: The General Management will participate in this Committee, and who will chair and summon it, BICSA's Chief Compliance Officer, will serve as the executing secretary, the Compliance Manager, the Operations Manager, the Regional Business Manager with voice and vote.
-With voice but without vote, Regional Manager of Private Banking or in his absence the Finance Manager the Risk Manager of BICSA will participate or in his absence the Head of Integral Operational Risk and Business Continuity. - c) Frequency: Regular meetings will be held at least once (1) a month for the analysis of different aspects related to the prevention of money laundering, review of deficiencies related to compliance with the policy, procedures and controls, and execution of the measures and actions necessary to correct them.
-Said meetings must be duly documented in minutes reflecting what has been discussed and the actions taken and that will be kept under file in the Compliance Office.
-The minutes of this Compliance Committee of BICSA Panama will be raised to the attention of the Compliance Oversight Committee (Prevention of Money Laundering) for its information.
+The Committee has the final administrative authority in matters of compliance and its members must know the laws and regulations in force regarding the prevention of money laundering or anti-money laundering. - b) Integration: In this Committee will participate, with voice and vote, the General Management, who will chair and summon it, BICSA's Compliance Manager, will serve as the executing secretary, the Corporate Compliance Manager, the Operations Manager and the Regional Business Manager.
+With voice but without vote, the following will participate: the Regional Manager of Private Banking or in his absence the Finance Manager, and the Risk Manager of BICSA or, in his absence, the Head of Integral Operational Risk and Business Continuity.

-- d) Quorum: it is considered that the Committee has a quorum to hold sessions when half plus one of its members are present. - e) Agreements: The agreements of the Committee will be the results and adopted by a simple majority of those present.
+- c) Frequency: Regular meetings will be held at least once (1) a month for the analysis of different aspects related to the prevention of money laundering, review of the opportunities for improvement related to compliance with the policy, procedures and controls, and execution of the measures and actions necessary to enhance them.
+Said meetings must be duly documented in minutes reflecting what has been discussed and the actions taken and that will be kept under the custody of the Compliance Department.
+The minutes of this Administrative Compliance Committee of BICSA Panama will be raised to the attention of the Compliance Oversight Committee (Prevention of Money Laundering) for its information. - d) Quorum: it is considered that the Committee has a quorum to hold sessions when half plus one of its members are present. - e) Agreements: The agreements of the Committee will be the results and adopted by a simple majority of those present.
 In case of a tie, the Chairman of the Committee will have a casting vote.
 The members present at the time of voting on an issue may not abstain from casting their vote in either direction.
 The members will have the right to expressly state in the minutes their position in favor or against the decisions taken.
 Final Agreements: The agreements of the Committee will require supporting documentation of the minutes of the session in which they were adopted, unless they are declared final by the vote of two thirds of the totality of the members, in which case they will be executed and adopted at the respective meeting.

-Pending Agreements: The BICSA Compliance Manager must follow up on the pending agreements of this Committee, which will be maintained by the Board of Directors Chief Secretary on the agendas until attended. - f) Agenda and supporting documents: At least two business days prior to each session, the Secretary of the Board of Directors will send the agenda matters to be addressed to the members, a copy of the supporting documentation considered relevant and the draft of the minutes of the previous session.
+Pending Agreements: The BICSA Compliance Manager must follow up on the pending agreements of this Committee, which will be maintained on the agendas until attended. - f) Agenda and supporting documents: At least two business days prior to each session, the Compliance Manager will send the agenda matters to be addressed to the members, a copy of the supporting documentation considered relevant and the draft of the minutes of the previous session.
 This information can be transmitted by any telematic means that records delivery.
 For inclusion of a matter not in the agenda, a vote of two thirds of its members of the Committee will be required.
 The order of the matters to be treated may be modified by motion of order presented and endorsed by most of the members present

 Both BICSA Capital, S.A. and BICSA Fiduciaria, S.A.
-(Costa Rica) will have their own Compliane Committee, under the regulation of their regulator, Superintendence of the Securities Market of Panama and SUGEF, respectively.
+(Costa Rica) will have their own Compliance Committee, in accordance with the rules of their regulator, Superintendence of the Securities Market of Panama and SUGEF, respectively.
 The periodic reports of the management of the Compliance Officer of each entity will be submitted to the BICSA Administrative Compliance Committee of BICSA Panama for their information.